 The Documents of Enslavement

-In the back of the property, like at Oak Alley, there are old slave quarters and documents outlining the buying, selling and pricing of humans.
+At the back of the property, similar to Oak Alley, there are old enslaved quarters.
+Documents outline the buying, selling, and pricing of humans.
 That these cabins exist at all is amazing since most were destroyed.
 Luckily, some still survive.

-The enslaved person’s cabins in the back were much smaller and sparser in contrast to the big house that it brought a noticeable pall over the group.
+The enslaved person’s cabins in the back were much smaller and sparser.
+In contrast, the big house brought a noticeable pall over the group.
 It’s hard to witness, but we must.

 Once slavery was abolished, there were few ways for once-enslaved people to earn a living.
-Many enslavers hired them, charged them rent, and paid them with certificates they could only use at their own plantation store.
+Many enslavers hired them.
+They charged them rent.
+Enslavers paid them with certificates they could only use at their own plantation store.
 So any chance of them taking advantage of their freedom was low.

 New Orleans Plantation Region

 Eventually, unable to maintain their crops and make a profit, plantation owners sold the land.
 Later big corporations took over the growing and processing of crops instead of individual families.
-But now, much of our agriculture comes from other places.
+But now, much of our agriculture comes from other places where inhumanly cheap labor is easier to come by.

-The New Orleans region used to have over 400 hundred plantations along the Mississippi River, but now there are fewer than a dozen.
+The New Orleans region used to have over 400 plantations along the Mississippi River.
+Now there are fewer than a dozen.
 Almost none are still functional.
 Suburbs and corporate farms replaced them.

-There is so much more to learn about plantations but visiting a few of them is a good way to start.
+There is so much more to learn about plantations.
+Visiting a few of them is a good way to start.
 These two are excellent.
 The gift shops sell many books about the lives of these families and the plantations up to the current day.

 You can take a guided tour of the Laura Plantation and grounds for $25.
 Unlike the Oak Alley Plantation, you’re not allowed to walk around unguided, but the tour is detailed.